 +41 (0)71 552 00 60

-The Data Protection Officer can be reached at [email protected].
+The data protection officer can be reached at [email protected].

-3. Type and scope of the collection of personal data
+3. Nature and scope of the collection of personal data

-When visiting our website (without login)
+When visiting our website (without logging in)

 Data exchange with third parties/trustees

-App marketplace/ Third-party add-ons
+App marketplace/third-party add-ons

-If access rights are required for the use of an Add-on, by ordering or integrating the Add-on, the Customer thereby expressly agrees to grant all necessary access rights.
-The Provider shall then be entitled to provide or permit access to all Customer data required for the use of the Add-on.
-The Customer shall at all times retain full control over the access rights of the third-party provider to its data and may restrict or deny access at any time.
-The Customer agrees that the Provider or the third-party provider may exchange data with the third-party provider when using other Add-ons.
+If access rights are required for the use of an add-on, the customer expressly agrees to grant all necessary access rights when ordering or integrating the add-on.
+The Provider is then entitled to make all customer data necessary for the use of the add-on available, or to allow access to it.
+The customer retains full control over the third party provider's access rights to their data at all times and may restrict or refuse access at any time.
+The customer consents to the Provider or the third-party provider exchanging data with this third-party provider when other add-ons are used.